lfglabs-dev/starknet.quest/docs/CONTRIBUTING.md

 6. [Open a Pull Request](https://github.com/starknet-id/starknet.quest/compare)

 ### Understanding the labels on your Pull Request
+- If your PR is ready for review or merging then add a label which says - **Ready for Review**
+- If your PR is in progress and is not ready for review or merging then add a label which says - **In progress do not merge**
-If the maintainer has reviewed and has asked for a change then they would attach the label - **Changes Requested**.
-You can address the comments made during the review and tag the reviewer once done so that they can come back to it later and complete the review and merge 🎉
+- If the maintainer has reviewed and has asked for a change then they would attach the label - **Changes Requested**.
+You can address the comments made in the review and add the label **Ready for review** once done so that they can come back to it later and complete the review and merge 🎉